The portion of the home that is above ground.

 The laminate flooring layer featuring crystal clear visuals that closely mimic look of hardwood or natural stone.

 LAMINATE WEAR LAYER

 A clear wear layer for super protection from scratches, surface spills, stains and fading.

 A type of flooring composed of oxidized linseed oil, mixed with cork or wood flour, mineral filler and pigments, and bonded to a jute backing.

-The fastest and easiest type of installation system available for select hardwood and laminate flooring products.
+The fastest and easiest type of installation system available for select laminate flooring products.
 The system locks planks together without the use of glue, nails or staples.

 LOOSE LAY (AND MODIFIED LOOSE LAY)